Finding My Way UK – Privacy Notice

 What Special Category Data does the University Collect?

 You have the option to enter special category data related to your health (e.g., your nausea triggers, mood, energy levels, physical activity, and treatment decisions) and your sexuality (e.g., your intimacy needs and alternative ways to meet these needs).

 Why does the University need this data and how will the University use this data?

 Previous research has indicated that taking an active role in engaging with mental health programmes, such as by completing worksheets, is associated with better emotional health outcomes.
 We have, therefore, provided a range of worksheets in the Finding My Way UK programme to help guide your reflection, monitoring, and goal creation activities in support of your mental health.

 The data you enter will be stored securely on the Finding My Way UK website so that you can re-visit these worksheets and reflect on your previous answers.
 No one else will view the answers you have entered.
 The only processing the university will perform on your data is to store it and monitor whether or not you have completed the worksheets.
 We will not view what content you have entered in any of the worksheets.
 At the end of the Finding My Way UK study, we will delete these data.

 What is the Legal Basis for processing the data?

 These data are being processed/held based upon your consent to the processing of the data indicated by your participation in the programme and research.
 Special category data provided by you is also processed (held) for the purposes of a scientific research study.

 For how long will the University keep this Data?

-The University will store these data for a maximum of 2 years (until the end of 2022).
+The University will store these data until 31 May 2023.
 You will have the opportunity to download all your personal data before the website is taken down at the end of the study.